CitizensFoundation/policy-synth/agents/docs/src/baseAgent.md

-# PolicySynthAgentBase
+# PolicySynthScAgentBase

-The `PolicySynthAgentBase` class is designed to interact with a language model, manage memory, and handle rate limits for API calls.
+The `PolicySynthScAgentBase` class is designed to interact with a language model, manage memory, and handle rate limits for API calls.
 It includes methods for parsing and repairing JSON responses, managing rate limits, and saving memory states.

 ## Properties